fx-giant/giant-documentations/chatbot/setting-up-chatbot-agent-in-dialogflow.md

 ## 1.2 Creating an Entity

 You can use an Entity to group together several values that falls under the same category.
 This is useful when you want to manage responses to return to the user based on the value given by the user.
 For example, when the user says "I want to see dog pictures", the bot needs to show pictures of dogs to the user.
 Whereas, when the user says "I want to see cat pictures", the bot needs to show pictures of cats to the user.
-We can create an Entity called "E_animal-type" to manage these values and also assign synonyms to them.
+We can create an Entity called "animal-type" to manage these values and also assign synonyms to them.

 *NOTE: To learn more on Entities, you can refer to Dialogflow’s documentation at [this link](https://dialogflow.com/docs/entities).
 Refer to the [Naming Convention](./naming-convention.md) document to get tips on the naming convention best practices.*